trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 </tr>
 </tbody></table>

-I calculated a moving average of by taking a mean of the last 10 measurements (equal to 0.1 second) for gFz and speed (m/s).
-The co-ordinates shown above show the final point of the 10 measurement average.
+The aggregated stats include a calculated moving average by taking a mean of the last 10 measurements (equal to 0.1 second) for gFz and speed (m/s).
+The co-ordinates shown above show the final location of the 10 measurement average.

 For G-Force (z) I multiplied by 100 for scale, so I could use a comparative scale to The Parks & Trails Council of Minnesota: